 When we first began Croft House, we were mainly refinishing and reinventing reclaimed pieces, and the look had a more industrial vibe overall.
 As we delved into creating our own furniture, the Croft House-style became more streamlined and more refined.
 This California Modern style is the look that really put us on the map.
-Now, through customer feedback and enhanced manufacturing capabilities, we are able to design new pieces that expand the overall offerings of the brand, while staying true to the California Modern style that sets us apart from other furniture brands.
-One feature we always consider is how we use negative space – whether through open space and clean cut lines – like our Cane Console, or through details across vast surfaces – like the top of our Eve Dining Table.
+Now, through customer feedback and enhanced manufacturing capabilities, we can design new pieces that expand the overall offerings of the brand, while staying true to the California Modern style that sets us apart from other furniture brands.
+One feature we always consider is how we use negative space – whether through open space and clean-cut lines – like our Cane Console or through details across vast surfaces – like the top of our Eve Dining Table.

 What a great strategy!
 What are some of your favorite combinations of pieces?